bakgaard/Stories/AdrexTheEngineer/Chapter2.md

 # Chapter 2

-The sound of more fireworks flying in the air, busting into different colors had become so mundane, that Adrex didn't even bother to look up at it.
+The sound of more fireworks flying in the air, busting into different colors, had become so mundane that Adrex didn't even bother to look up at it.
 '*Work hard, and party hard*'' had become the motto of the city, and it was quite fitting.

-12 hour work days was the norm here, compared to... well everywhere else, as far as Adrex had heard.
+12 hour work days was the norm here, compared to... well... everywhere else, as far as Adrex had heard.
 Hupperdook was the factory of the Dwendalian Empire, and for the long hours system to work, the council of the city had pushed for making it the norm to also celebrate the long days - booze was cheap, the legal drinking age was when you started working 12 hour shifts a day, and it was in no way frowned upon to still be partying at 3 in the morning.
 After all - the barkeepers had 12 hour too, just shifted compared to most in the city.

 Another rocket went up not too far from Adrex - it took a bit longer to go off, and burst into a large, silver ring of glistening sparkles, followed by a cheer from the launchpad from where it had been shot up.
 Adrex looked in their direction.
 He had tried to send some rockets up - it wasn't expensive in Hupperdook, and they had quite an export of it to the rest of the empire.
-The twins made and sold fireworks, and although it was a competitive business here, they mainly focused on shipping to elsewhere - the price was higher, and they didn't have to make as much of it.
+The twins made and sold fireworks, and although it was a competitive business here, they mainly focused on shipping to elsewhere - their prices were higher, along with the quality, so they didn't have to make as much of it.

 They had explained that they really had to focus on two things, which they separated between them; They made fireworks that didn't blow up in your face, and they made instruction manuals that was as clear as day.
 Apparently they had received a lot of complains about people getting injured who where not used to handling fireworks - mostly from stupid people, they had added.